-When it comes to getting dentures, I can understand why you might be curious about whether it hurts.
+I can understand why you might be curious about whether it hurts when getting dentures.
+So, does getting dentures hurt?

 The process of getting dentures typically involves a few steps, and discomfort can vary from person to person.
 Let me break it down for you: